cesarl94/GamingWestJueguito/README.md

 ![Run Install](docs/images/bunnybox.png)
-### Killabunnies' framework for make HTML5 videogames using PixiJS.
+## Killabunnies' framework for make HTML5 videogames using [PixiJS](https://pixijs.com/ "pixijs.com").

 This project is a boilerplate.
-The language used is TypeScript, and we recommend use Visual Studio Code for edit the code.
-Is necessary have installed NodeJS and NPM for install the dependencies.
+The language used is [TypeScript](https://www.typescriptlang.org/ "www.typescriptlang.org"), and we recommend use [Visual Studio Code](https://code.visualstudio.com/ "code.visualstudio.com") for edit the code.
+Is necessary have installed [NodeJS](https://nodejs.org/ "nodejs.org") and NPM for install the dependencies (NPM are included in NodeJS installation).

 ## How to install

 You will clone this project and use it as template.
 You can fork this project and use it as template for your own games easily, but we recommend clone the project.
-Here you have the instructions for clone the project:
+Here you have the instructions for clone:

-1. Create a new repository from GitHub, for example ``my-game-name``.
+1. Create a new repository from [GitHub](https://github.com/new "github.com/new"), for example ``my-game-name``.
 2. Go to the windows console and go to the folder where you have your projects, for example ``cd Documents\Projects``
 3. Clone the project with the command ``git clone git@github.com:Killabunnies/bunnybox.git my-game-name``
 4. Now go to the folder of the project with the command ``cd my-game-name``